c2lang/documentation/documentation/docs/language/naming.md

 ## naming

-Unlike many other languages, C2 enforces the way way elements of the language are named.
+Unlike many other languages, C2 enforces the way the elements of the language are named.
 This is done to unify coding styles and make it easier to read the code.
-Currently only the first character of a name is enforced as either Upper cased or lower cased, depending on the type of element.
+Currently only the first character of a name is enforced as either Upper-cased or lower-cased, depending on the type of element.

 Elements that must start with a *lower* cased character: